NIPOCALIMAB-AAHU INJ,SOLN

 Indication & Patient Population

-- Generalized myasthenia gravis (gMG) in adult and pediatric patients 12 years of age and older
+- Treatment of generalized myasthenia gravis (gMG) in adult and pediatric patients 12 years of age and older who are anti-acetylcholine receptor (AChR) or anti-muscle-specific tyrosine kinase (MuSK) antibody positive

-- Not supported for antibody-negative patients
+- Not supported for use in antibody-negative patients

 Dosing & Administration Requirements